impiyu3211/stone_paper_scissors/README.md

 Same       	   Same	            Draw

-🧠 Rules
+🧠 Rules:

 Stone beats Scissors

 Scissors beats Paper

 Paper beats Stone

 If both choices are the same, it's a Draw

-🕹 How to Play
+🕹 How to Play:

 *Run the program

 *Choose your move: Stone, Paper, or Scissors

 *Wait for the computer to make its move

 *View the result (Win/Loss/Draw)

 *Continue playing or exit the game

-📸 Example Output (CLI)
+📸 Example Output (CLI):

 Choose (stone/paper/scissors): stone

 Computer chose: scissors

 Result: You WIN! 🏆

-🛠 Tech Stack
+🛠 Tech Stack:

 Language/frameworks used

 Optional UI libraries or tools